 Cottage Industry in Indian Villages

-Another major occupation in Indian villages is the cottage industry.
+Another major occupation in Indian villages is the Cottage Industry.
 Cottage industry has emerged as a major source of employment in Indian villages over the period of time.
 Many villagers are occupied in various kinds of art and crafts works.
 The villagers produce different types of handicrafts products and many of them are earning their livelihoods by marketing them.
-The occupations like artisan in pottery, wood, cloth, metal and leather have been in existence in Indian villages, since the ancient period and are found even in the modern times.
+The occupations like pottery, wood, cloth, metal and leather have been in existence in Indian villages, since the ancient period and are found even in the modern times.
 Many Indian villagers are dependent on these occupations to earn their livelihoods.

 Tourism Industry in Indian Villages